-I am currently working on my thesis that the popular understanding of religion needs to be expanded because the current definition is too narrow to be able to include what we have learned about ourselves and our cosmos.
+I am currently working on my thesis that the popular understanding of religion needs to be evolved because the commonly accepted definition doesn’t include recent information we have acquired about ourselves and our cosmos.
 The current understanding of religion generally contextualizes itself in, and restricts itself to, a supernatural cosmology that prohibits a more sophisticated and scientific understanding of the subject.
 I am publishing my working draft here as a sketch of a work in progress, in the hope that it may be of interest to others and provide for a better understanding of what I am about theologically.
 It also serves to document the originality of my work.

 While there is very little scholarly agreement on a definition of religion, for the purpose of discussion and mutual understanding, I define it as a universal human social behavior, through which people gather and work together to sacralize the values and symbols they hold in common.
 Religion is the principal means by which human communities and cultures make sense of their lives and through which they inculcate, build and share meaning.

 Religion is a socially shared spirituality.
 I define spirituality as an individual's socially constructed cognitive and emotional response to the existential question, "Why do I exist?"
 This question is a phenomenon of being self-conscious.
 We all respond to the question in our own unique way as informed by genetics, familial and cultural environment, personal experience, education, and a multitude of other factors.
 In essence, our spirituality is a description of how each of us makes sense of the ongoing experience of being alive in the world as we perceive it.
 Religion is done in the same way, but with much greater power because it employs a network of the collective knowledge, experience and thinking of many people.